 Why we love York

-Small and mighty – York is the medieval walled city that really packs a punch.
-Its backdrop of medieval lanes, snickelways, and even a shopping street that dates back to the Domesday book means this compact city is packed with stuff to see.
-Check out the impressive 2,000-year-old Gothic halls of its cathedral which could fit in the Learning Tower of Pisa, or the ridiculously pretty 13th century timbered streets of The Shambles.
-Take a punt on the horses at its world-famous race course, check out its masses of museums and sample a food scene that spans from Michelin stars to its shipping containers.
-Wash it down with the world’s first carbon-negative gin, or escape it all to nearby sites as awesome as the city itself.
+Check out the impressive 2,000-year-old gothic halls of its cathedral, or the ridiculously pretty 13th-century timbered streets of the Shambles.
+Take a punt on the horses at its world-famous racecourse, check out its masses of museums and sample a food scene that spans from Michelin stars to street food in shipping containers.
+Wash it down with England’s first carbon-negative gin, or explore the North Yorkshire countryside that’s as awesome as the city itself.

 Featured things to do